erikthedeveloper/example-react-product-gallery/README.md

 - The project consists of 2 primary screens: "Product Listing" and "Product Details".
 - The required JSON data is provided for you.
 See `src/data.js`.
 - You will not have to implement any HTTP requests to fetch the data.
 You may read the data directly from `src/data.js`.
-- The project should be completed in 4 hours or less (i.e. a single evening).
+- The project should be completed in roughly 4 hours (i.e. a single evening).
 - Submit the project via email upon completion, providing a link to your project repository.

 ## Instructions